MarinaDotNet/BookShop/README.md

+# BookShop Project contains:
+## BookShop.API - Web API and BookShop.Application - Web Application
+Before starting BookShop.Application first needs to be ensure that BookShop.API is running, because BookShop.Application depends on BookShop.API

-# Web API with ASP.NET Core.
+## Web API with ASP.NET Core.

-<p>HTTP controller-based API for e-comerce Book Store website that uses Mongo Atlas shared Replica Set database for retriving products(books information) and local SQL (localdb)\MSSQLLocalDB Server for user accounts and orders.</p>
+HTTP controller-based API for e-comerce Book Store website that uses Mongo Atlas shared Replica Set database for retriving products(books information) and local SQL (localdb)\MSSQLLocalDB Server for user accounts and orders.<br/>

-<p>On runing device requiers internet connection and SQL Server (localdb)\MSSQLLocalDB with out password.</p>
+Requiers internet connection and SQL Server (localdb)\MSSQLLocalDB with out password.

-  ## About API:
+  ### About API:
   Async methods in API, providing the ability to handle several concurrent HTTP requests.
 They are not blocking the main thread while waiting for the database response. <br>
   This API consumes and produces data in Json format, because this format is simple and lightweighted.
- ### Current API supports 2 API-Versions.
+ #### Current API supports 3 API-Versions.
   First API-Version is for Admin access only.<br>
-  Second API-Version for User's  access.
+  Second API-Version for User's  access. <br/>
+  Third API-Version for not Signed in users, for guests.

-## About Mongo Atlas Database:
+### About Mongo Atlas Database:
 Mongo Atlas Shared Replica set contains all data about books library.
-  ### Some pross of NoSQL databases
-In NoSQL databases data is stored in a more freeform, without rigid schemas, that makes NoSQL more flexible than SQL.<br>
-In case of increase in traffic there is no need to add additional servers for scaling, there is enough hardware for this.
-NoSQL has high performance as data or traffic increases due to its scalable architecture.
-NoSQL database can automatically duplicate data across multiple servers, data centers or cloud resources.
-This benefit helps to minimize latency for users.
-It also reduces the load on database management.

-  ## About Local SQL:
+### About Local SQL:
 SQL used for Authentication and Authorization for API and to store Orders details for each user. <br>
-Previously for it was used Azure SQL, but was decided to change it to local SQL(still looking for better solution), because of too high cost for Azure Services.

-## About API Security:
+### About API Security:
 All session tokens, api version, api-key and user token sends as Headers.
-To use API-Version:2, don't need to provide JWT token, api-key and user data.
-But API-Version:2 only supports some GET methods.
+To use API-Version:2 and API-Version:3, don't need to provide JWT token.
+But this versions only supports some GET methods from StockController.cs and POST methods from AuthenticationConroller.cs.
+The list of all methods and supporting API-Version for each method could be found at the end of this page. <br/>
-Just required to specify API-Version:2.
 API-Version:1 supports all methods of API (GET, POST, PUT, DELETE), for access to it requires: api-key and valid JWT token.
 To JWT token, required provide api-key and correct admin loging details, after thet API will generate JWT token that valid for 1 hour.
 Also there ability to create own administration acccount, for that only required to provide api-key.